 Policy Updates

-Each week, Donor Tracker's team of country-based experts bring you the most important policy and funding news across issue areas in the form of Policy Updates.
+The Donor Tracker team regularly brings you the most important policy and funding news across issue areas in the form of Policy Updates.

 UK's new strategic framework for ODA will only focus on countries where UK development, security and economic interests "align"

-November 25, 2020 | UK, Agriculture, Climate, Gender Equality, Education, Global Health, Global health R&D | Share this update
+November 25, 2020 | UK, Agriculture, Climate, Gender Equality, Education, Global Health, Global Health R&D | Share this update

 The UK’s Foreign Minister, Dominic Raab, announced that the UK will be putting in place a new strategic framework for guiding its official development assistance (ODA).
 The announcement came in a letter Raab wrote to the Chair of the UK parliamentary International Development Select Committee, Sarah Champion, on November 25, 2020.
 No date was given for the actual publication of the full strategy.